shyam100v/cs4641Project/README.md

 ## Working of combiningData.ipynb

 All the new data files obtained from YouTube using the API must be in a subfolder "scrapedData\" and must contain "csvOut" as part of their file name.
 The old data is in an excel file in the master folder (not inside any subfolders) as "finalOldData.xlsx".
 It is already in the correct format.
 The day difference between published date and the trending date is already calculated for old data.
 This python script generates two csv files: "newDataOnly_csv_newFormat.csv" (which contains only the new data in the correct format) and "oldAndNewData.csv" (concatenated with old data).
 Both the files are placed in the master folder.
 The script will take some time to read from "finalOldData.xlsx" and some time to write the larger output csv file.
 THis script does not clean the data.
 It only combines the two data pieces in the right format.

+## PCA

+## DBSCAN
+Using DBSCAN clustering on the video views and publishing time features, we can see that the optimal time frame to publish videos on YouTube is from about 1:30 to 8:30 pm GMT.

+## GradientBoostingRegressor

+## Multiple Regression

+## Linear Regression

+## Our Analysis and Insights
+###? do we need this section if we already mention the insights in each section above?

+## Future Work (not sure what this section is for)